Monstertov/diskmon-mail/README.md

 # Display SMART status for all disks
 ./diskmon-mail --smart
 ```
 > **Note on SMART Status**: The ability to read SMART status is not guaranteed and depends on the disk, controller, and operating system.
 On Linux, the tool first tries to use `smartctl` (smartmontools) if available, then falls back to built-in kernel interfaces.
 On Windows, it uses PowerShell and WMI.
 The tool does not require external dependencies but will use them if available for better accuracy.
 On RAID arrays, SMART status may not be accurate.
 The tool may take a few seconds to gather SMART information, especially on Windows systems.
+See the [Enhanced Disk Health Monitoring (Optional)](#enhanced-disk-health-monitoring-optional) section for more details.

 ## Configuration